pilotofserenity/Pilots-System-Rearranger/README.md

 installation instructions:
 1: download kopernicus planetary system modifier
 2: download the mod
+3: unzip the mod
-3: drag mod into gamedata
+4: drag mod into gamedata
-4: enjoy
+5: enjoy

 what does the mod do?
 eve: has dres as a moon